discuitnet/docs/docs/api/types.md

   title: string; // Greater than 3 characters
   body: string | null; // Body of the post (only valid for text posts, null otherwise)
-  image: Image | null; // The posted image (only valid for image posts, null otherwise)
+  image: Image | null; // The posted image (only valid for image posts, null otherwise); DEPRECATED (use the below field instead)
+  images: Images[]; // The images of the post (only valid for image posts, empty otherwise)
   link:
     | {
         url: string; // The URL of the link.